Facts (Adoption Rate)

 Dropbox is a file-sharing tool that unlocks multiple users within a group or organization to upload and download multiple files.

 Well, there is not an exact answer related to this question, it depends on the conditions and usage of your business, for example, if you’re planning to buy a phone and your highest priority is choosing the best camera.
 In this scenario, you will buy the best powerful camera phone while ignoring other features.
 But when there are multiple priorities, overall you will choose a phone whose camera, processor, and design are good.

-Likewise, depending on the needs of your business, you may want to pursue one, or all three, types of cloud services.
+Likewise, depending on the needs of your business, you may want to pursue one, or all three, types of cloud service models.
 Many larger businesses maintain a combination of old/traditional hardware and cloud computing solutions, but increasingly SMEs are adopting cloud-based services as well.